 A guide about the most important items to focus on during parent-teacher conferences

 Parent-teacher conferences are an important part of education.
-In most school districts, the first parent-teacher conferences are scheduled between October and November.
-Parent-teacher conferences allow teachers and parents to discuss a student’s educational strengths and needs.
+In most school districts, the first parent-teacher conferences begin sometime in October.
+Conferences allow teachers and parents to discuss a student’s educational strengths and needs.

-Most teachers prepare for this meeting by collecting student work samples and assessment results to share during the conference.
+Most teachers prepare for this meeting by collecting student schoolwork samples and assessment results to share with parents.
 A conference provides parents an overview of how their child is doing in class, academic expectations, and long-term goals.

-Before parent-teacher conferences, enough testing and classwork are available for teachers to have an idea of where your child stands.
+Before parent conferences, enough testing and classwork are available for teachers to have an idea of where your child stands.
 Student assessment sometimes begins in the first week of school.
 To determine student academic abilities students are assessed in different areas.
 Some assessments determine growth targets that are assigned based on the student’s assessment results.
-Ask how your child scored in those assessments and what his/her growth target is.
+Ask how your child scored in those assessments and what their growth target may be.

 Once you’ve discussed areas of strengths you’ll most likely move on to areas of needs.
 Academic needs can range from a wide variety of necessary skills to successfully complete school tasks.
 Take notes about the academic needs your child may have and ask how you can support from home to help address an area of need.